UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

    </entry>

 Here, the "CLUSTER" must match a configured UFTPD server, see also `UFTPD server(s) configuration`_.
 Available attributes are

-:role: the UNICORE role, usually this will be 'user'
+:role: the UNICORE role, usually this will be *user*.

-:xlogin, group: Unix account and group to be used for this user
+:xlogin, group: Unix account and group to be used for this user.

 :rateLimit: the number of bytes per second (per transfer) can be limited.
 You can use the units "K", "M", and "G" for kilo, mega or gigabytes, respectively.

-:includes: file path patterns (separated by ":") that are allowed.
+:includes: file path patterns (separated by ``:``) that are allowed.
 If not given, all the user's files can be accessed.

-:excludes: file path patterns (separated by ":") that are forbidden.
+:excludes: file path patterns (separated by ``:``) that are forbidden.
 If not given, no files are explicitely excluded.

 Checking the installation
 -------------------------

 You can check that the server works using a simple HTTP client such as ``curl`` to access the Auth server's base URL, provided you have configured username/password authentication.

 The command